ewotring/search-list-detail/DEV_NOTES.md

 Nonetheless, I could build this feature if it were strictly required.
 I would probably assign an incrementing key to each list item, and have the "Next" button increase the starting key by five.
 The "Previous" button would decrease the starting key by five, until the key of the first list item was less than five.
 At present, the key for each list item is that item's inspection_id from the API data.

+- I used an empty box generated with CSS to hold a place for an image in the list and detail views.